 There’s actually more than one type of cinnamon, and they are NOT created equal.
 Think of apples, for example, some are red and sweet, with yellow flesh, others green, tart, and those have a whiter flesh.
 Similarly, there are several species of cinnamon, and their mix of healing to damaging components vary.

-Different varieties of cinnamon grow throughout China, India, Vietnam, and most of southeast Asia and Malaysia.
+Different varieties grow throughout China, India, Vietnam, and most of southeast Asia and Malaysia.
 Scientifically their names sound like Cinnamomum zeylanicum (CZ) or Cinnamomum aromaticum/Chinese cinnamon also known as Cinnamomum Cassia (CC) without further discourse into binomial nomenclature, we shall quickly classify the different varieties into two easy categories: good and bad.
-Two simple ways for you to determine which cinnamon you have is either country of origin, or appearance, if you have cinnamon sticks.
+Two simple ways for you to determine which version you have is either country of origin, or appearance, if you have cinnamon sticks.

-You see, the good cinnamon is the cinnamon from India.
+You see, the good cinnamon is from India.
 Ceylon is a city in India and we are looking for Ceylon Cinnamon (the CZ mentioned above).
 This is the one scientists call “true” cinnamon.
-All the other cinnamons come from Vietnam and China and are naturally high in a compound called coumarin.
+All the others come from Vietnam and China and are naturally high in a compound called coumarin.
 And the problem is that too much coumarin can damage the kidneys.
 How much is too much?
-German studies indicated that a half to one teaspoon of the bad cinnamon (CC) already contains more than the daily maximum for an adult.
-In fact, American holiday cookies made with cassia cinnamon have repeatedly been banned in Germany.
+German studies indicated that a half to one teaspoon of the bad (CC) already contains more than the daily maximum for an adult.
+In fact, American holiday cookies made with cassia have repeatedly been banned in Germany.
 (Ceylon Cinnamon contains almost no coumarin, definitely not in any amount that one need be concerned.)

 Which one is in your spice rack?